rstacruz/vim-closer/README.md

 })
 ```

-Semicolons are automatically added if it makes sense, and only if another line in the document ends in `;`.)
+Semicolons are automatically added if it makes sense, and only if another line in the buffer ends in `;`.

 ```js
 var x = 1;